nickplj12/stupid-doom/README.md

 ## how build??
-if you are seeing this when we have a makefile, type "make run" and it will build and run
+first of all, why would you want to build this, second of all if you are seeing this when we have a makefile, type "make run" and it will build and run

 ## license
 what is the is??